autistic-symposium/web3-toolkit-py/boilerplates-click/README.md

-# Awesome Python CLI Boilerplate
+# Argpase / CLI Boilerplate

 A quick boilerplate when creating a new CLI apps/scripts in Python3.